yegor256/blog/_posts/2017/aug/2017-08-01-how-to-manage-a-manager.md

 My manager would ask me every now and then to train new programmers and to help them out.
 This too was very risky, since the new guys usually decided that I was their friend and would talk to me about everything, consuming my time.
-To prevent this from happening I would always try to introduce them to somebody else&mdash;their new friend.
+To prevent this from happening I would always try to introduce them to somebody else---their new friend.
 Everybody, if they don't understand the consequences, is happy to talk to junior programmers and to patronize them.
 I just had to forward those juniors immediately to the right person.